About me

 Open to trying other fonts, would prefer 80-100 characters fit on 1 half screen if possible, for side by side vim buffers or general windows.

-Could make a C compiler some day as well, at least a subset.
-One with better bitfield support, ordering of struct fields, multiple passes, different/built-in inline assembly support, better importing, some sort of actual reflection to not need preprocessing, and so on.
+Could make a C (89, 99, 23?) compiler some day as well, or at least a subset of the standards.
+Or a C-like language as a base; one with better bitfield support, ordering of struct fields, multiple passes, different/built-in inline assembly support, better importing or a module system like Go/Odin, some sort of actual reflection or type inference to not need the preprocessor, and so on.

 x86(_64):